hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step10-multi-stage-native.md

 Did you see how fast that push was?

-Notice the size of the binary container image is now down to just 13MB.
-Alpine is about 4.5MB, which means our **Java application linked to binary form, is 8.5MB**.
+Notice the size of the binary container image is now down to just 25MB.
+Base Alpine is about 5MB, but we need a special version that adds glibc instead of relying on the base Alpine's musl libc.
+Some claim that is strange, but it works.
+The [frolvlad/alpine-glibc](https://github.com/Docker-Hub-frolvlad/docker-alpine-glibc) container is ~17MB.
+All this means our **Java application linked to binary form, is ~8.5MB**.
+There is no JRE here, not in the Alpine image and not in the binary.

 Let's see how long the execution will take.